 - Book eCourse on Demand

 Do you remember the fill-in-the-blank games from your childhood like "Uncle Otto is sitting in the bathtub"?
 I loved this game.
 The leaves were filled with gap stories.
 The players provided adjectives, verbs and nouns and the result was a somewhat illogical but very funny story.
 I have always imagined sleep and its relationship to other medical disorders as these blanks.
 In the connection between sleep and the many other bodily processes, there is practically no illness or organ system with which no kind of relationship can be found.

 Funny, is not it?
 The astonishing thing about this form of gap fill for sleep is that there are relatively few ways to falsify the story by inserting words so that it is no longer true.
 With "illness" you could have entered hypertension, heart attack, stroke, obesity, diabetes, cancer, heart failure, migraines, atrial fibrillation, depression, bedwetting or neurodegenerative diseases and memory disorders such as Alzheimer's disease.
-The list can be continued as desired and all answers result in one Sense!
+The list can be continued as desired and all answers result in one Sinn!
 As you read this book, think of sleep as one of the basic processes in your body that you can actually change.